Skip to main content

 A pipeline consists of one or more ordered tasks where an output from one task becomes an input for the next task definition.
 A pipeline is a logical grouping of tasks for specific goals.
 For example, in terms of processing tasks, a single pipeline with 12 different tasks is the same as having 3 consecutive pipelines with 4 different tasks each.

-IDUnique identifier.
-This ID is also used as a key when updating/deleting the entry.
+IDStringUnique identifier for the pipeline.
+This ID is also used as a key when updating or deleting the entry.

-When multiple Tasks are specified, output from a Task becomes an input for the next Task.
+Processing Flow: When multiple tasks are specified, the output from one task becomes the input for the next task in the sequence.

 Tasks